AUTO-ADJUST HOLD-DOWN DOG CLAMP [P7-HH]

 PROJECT BRIEF

-The P7 Auto-Adjust Dog Peg Clamps were developed as an extension of prior work on self-adjusting clamping systems and track-based workholding solutions.
+The P7 Auto-Adjust Dog Peg Clamps were developed as an extension of prior work in self-adjusting clamping systems and track-based workholding solutions.
 The platform builds on the foundation of Self-Adjusting Toggle Clamps (STCs) developed for BESSEY, combined with die-cast T-Track clamp architectures developed under the supervision and approval of D. Poole and R. Poole.

-The Hold-Down (P7-HH) variant is based on a 0.7 scaled Cam-Lock mechanism derived from the STC platform, adapted for a compact, bench-integrated clamping format.
-A key area of development was the 0.75 in (19 mm) diameter dog peg, where extensive iteration refined the barb geometry to achieve secure engagement in standard dog holes while minimizing wear and preventing material blow-out.
+The Hold-Down (P7-HH) variant is based on a scaled 0.7 Cam-Lock mechanism derived from the STC platform, adapted for a compact, bench-integrated clamping format.
+A key area of development was the 0.75 in (19 mm) diameter dog peg, where extensive iteration refined the barb geometry to achieve secure engagement in standard dog holes while minimizing wear and preventing material blowout.

 Product Visualization Animation (AETOR)